 The CX-30 is an unusual size.
 It's roughly as low (61.7 inches) and wide (70.7) as a subcompact SUV like the Hyundai Kona, but its length (173 inches) falls in between those and larger compact models like Mazda's own CX-5 (179.1).
 It's perhaps closest to other in-betweeners like the Nissan Rogue Sport and Kia Seltos, but it could also be considered a taller version of the Mazda3 Hatchback – not unlike the relationship between Subaru's Crosstrek and Impreza.

-Cargo space with the rear seat raised is 20.2 cubic-feet, which is a bit better than most sub-compact models.
-It's virtually identical to the Mazda 3 hatchback, but in our testing, we found the CX-30's extra height allowed it to swallow an additional suitcase.
+Cargo space with the rear seat raised is 20.2 cubic feet, which is a bit better than most subcompact models.
+It's virtually identical to the Mazda 3 hatchback, but in our testing, we found the CX-30's extra height allowed it to swallow an additional suitcase (surprisingly, the Mazda3 sedan can carry more than them both).
 Its suitcase count was similar to a Subaru Crosstrek and superior to a pair of small luxury models, the BMW X2 and Audi Q3.
 We could also fit a golf bag diagonally across the cargo area.

-Every 2020 CX-30 comes with a 2.5-liter inline-four that produces 186 horsepower and 186 pound-feet of torque.
+The CX-30 offers a choice of engine for 2021.
+Cars dubbed CX-30 2.5 S have a naturally aspirated 2.5-liter inline-four that produces 186 hp and 186 lb-ftof torque.
 A six-speed automatic transmission is standard, and you have a choice of front- or all-wheel drive.
-Typically, having only six gears (versus eight, nine or a CVT with infinite ratios), results in lower fuel economy, but Mazda's engineering wizards managed to make their smart-shifting six-speeder achieve 25 mpg city, 33 mpg highway and 28 mpg combined with front-wheel drive.
-AWD lowers the numbers to 25/32/27.
+Typically, having only six gears results in lower fuel economy (versus eight, nine or a CVT with infinite ratios), but Mazda's engineering wizards managed to make their smart-shifting six-speeder achieve 25 mpg city, 33 mpg highway and 28 mpg combined with front-wheel drive.
+AWD lowers the numbers to 24/31/26.
 That's basically the same as the Nissan Rogue Sport, which has a CVT and only 141 hp.